tmatyashovsky/lambda-architecture-jeeconf-kyiv/README.md

 ### Sample configuration for a local development environment

-Create spark.properties in your user home directory and use the following properties for your local environment.
+Create application.properties in your user home directory and use the following properties for your local environment.
 ```
-spark.properties
+application.properties
+spark.master=spark://127.0.0.1:7077
 spark.distributed-libraries=<path_to_your_repo>/spark-distributed-library/build/libs/spark-distributed-library-1.0-SNAPSHOT-all.jar
-spark.streaming.checkpoint.directory=/tmp/checkpoint
-historical.data.file.path=<path_to_your_repo>/spark-driver/src/test/resources/test-historical-data/historical-data.parquet
-spark.master=spark://127.0.0.1:7077
+batch.view.file.path=<path_to_your_repo>/spark-driver/src/test/resources/test-historical-data/historical-data.parquet

 ```